 How the decision to close schools is made

 The district recognizes that school closures, or delays, disrupt family schedules and the school year may have to be extended.
 The decision to close schools is not an easy one.
 The process is complex and involves many people.
 The district geography is taken into account when the decision is made.
 One part of our area may be clear while other areas are struggling with several inches of snow.

-To help make the best possible decision, district staff drive the roads beginning at 3am, checking schools and routes that are frequently impacted, and report road conditions to the district superintendent by 5am.
-The District consults with neighboring districts regarding road conditions into Granite Falls and makes every effort to inform parents/community by 5:30am.
+To help make the best possible decision, district staff drive the roads beginning at 3am, checking schools and routes that are frequently impacted, and report road conditions to the district superintendent by 5 am.
+The District consults with neighboring districts regarding road conditions into Granite Falls and makes every effort to inform parents and the community by 5:30 am.

 Emergency school closure during operating hours

 In the event of an earthquake, utility failure, weather event, or another major event during school hours, the district will determine if it is necessary to close a school or the district.
 Parents will be notified of the closure through the messaging system the school uses.
 Staff will send a school messenger to all parents; the district will post information on its website, as well as through flashalert.net.
 The district office and Transportation Department will implement the emergency response plan when needed.

 Each family should plan in advance so everyone knows what to do if a child arrives home early due to inclement weather conditions; this plan should make note of alternate bus drops and who your child should call if school is dismissed early and you are not available.